Counting the cost of protest - Hong Kong police rack up $120 million overtime bill

-HONG KONG (Reuters) - Hong Kong police have earned an average of US$11,000 for each officer in overtime pay during the last six months of anti-government protests, with the total overtime bill coming to more than US$120 million, the government said on Friday.
+HONG KONG (Reuters) - Hong Kong police have earned an average of US$11,000 for each officer in overtime pay during the last six months of anti-government protests, with the total overtime bill coming to more than US$120 million, government figures showed on Friday.

 Police have covered more than 900 protests since June and worked overtime only in “inevitable circumstances”, the government’s security bureau said in a written response to questions from pro-democracy lawmakers.